Raw root vegetablesPrint Recipe

 Place the celeriac and swede in a bowl.
 Add all the other ingredients and mix by hand - 'massaging' the veg a little while you do so will help them absorb the flavours.
 Adjust the seasoning, and the amount of sugar and vinegar, to your liking.
 This salad will keep well in the fridge for two days.
 Add fresh herbs for a fresher look.

-- Salad crunchy joy! sara (24/01/2014) this is such a great salad, and great in the winter when other salad ingredients are out of season. the sour cherries are a great twist and the fresh herbs bring all the flavours and earthiness together.
+- Vegetable and vegetarian crunchy joy! sara (24/01/2014) this is such a great salad, and great in the winter when other salad ingredients are out of season. the sour cherries are a great twist and the fresh herbs bring all the flavours and earthiness together.